 Winter Training Motivation

-With the busy festive season over and winter starting to bite, motivation can be thin on the ground even for the most dedicated amongst us triathletes.
-Whether you are looking to take on your first event in 2020, or you are a seasoned athlete, here are some tips from the team at Human Race to keep you moving during these stormy Winter days.
+With the busy festive season over and winter starting to bite, motivation can be thin on the ground even for the most dedicated amongst us cyclists and triathletes.
+Whether you are looking to take on your first event in 2020, or you are a seasoned athlete, here are some tips from the team at Human Race to keep you moving during these stormy January days.

 First of all, take some of the pressure off!
-Winter (and lockdown) gives us the opportunity to rest and rejuvenate.
-Use the time to connect with friends (on Zoom) and do physical activities you wouldn’t usually do – think family walks, online dance classes or a virtual pub quiz.
+Winter gives us the opportunity to rest and rejuvenate.
+Use the time to connect with friends and do physical activities you wouldn’t usually do – think family walks, rock climbing or a dance class.
 Even if it is just a long restful weekend, give yourself a full mental and physical reboot – you will reap the rewards of later in the year.

 Give it just 5 minutes